 Artistic Differences is a project that aims to showcase the wonderful variety of artistic expression.
 Every art form has found innovative and provocative ways to express life in all its forms.
 This project aims to bring as many art forms as possible into conversation with each other through the expression of a unifying theme.

 The plan is essentially to publish a prompt and collect as many different responses to the prompt in as many different art forms as possible.
 This means that you can respond with a short story, a poem, a painting, a photograph, an etching, a song, an audiovisual work, a performance, whatever form you choose it to take.
 Then, we will compile these into a single blog post to show the wonderful similarities and differences between each artists’ response.

-For the isolation period of the COVID-19 pandemic, I think a weekly response is possible to keep us all working away.
-On Sunday evening I’ll post the prompt which gives you till the following Saturday, Midnight to submit your pieces to firstname.lastname@example.org which will be compiled and submitted the following Sunday morning.
+Now that I have emerged from lockdown and I’m back to work, ADP is going to be published every second week.
+On Monday evening I’ll post the prompt which gives you till Sunday two weeks after that at midnight to submit your pieces to firstname.lastname@example.org which will be compiled and submitted the following Sunday morning.